bhcosta90/test-convenia/README.md

   - Configure your mail transport in `.env` to receive success/partial result emails.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file if present.
+See the [LICENSE](LICENSE) file for details.